 - a.
 Uniforms to meet the dress code - b.
 Immunization and onboarding and annual requirements - c.
 Textbooks, Online LMS (MROs if utilized) for the online content utilized in the program.
 This is paid by the semester. - d.
 Notebooks, paper, and other school supplies - e.
-Housing and living expenses for the duration of the Cleveland Clinic School of Health Professions: Radiologic Technology (Mercy) Program - f.
+Housing and living expenses for the duration of the Cleveland Clinic Mercy Hospital's School of Radiologic Technology Program - f.
 Optional professional fee; Ohio Society of Radiologic Technologists (OSRT) American Society of Radiologic Technologists (ASRT)